 Our initial hotel and meeting point is the Hotel Lacour in Mont Dauphin.
-The hotel is often used by ski tourers, offering comfortable accommodation, good access to the Queyras and Haute Ubaye regions, and is only 50m from the train station in Mont Dauphin.
+The hotel is often used by skiers, as it offers convenient accommodation just 50m from the train station in Mont Dauphin, with good access to the Queyras and Haute Ubaye regions.
 Rooms are provided on a twin (or occasionally triple) sharing basis, but If you wish to book a single room please let us know at the time of booking and we will confirm availability.
 Hotel details can be found on our Accommodation page.

 Huts and Gites

 For overnights in the high mountains we will use mountain huts.
 This tour uses a mixture of small, friendly huts and remote gites – these are usually very quiet midweek and offer great home cooked food.
 For more info please read the Using Alpine Huts article which provides an overview of typical hut facilities, average costs to help you budget for lunches/drinks, and general info on hut etiquette.